anand-s-murali/cses/graph/sols.md

 Our task is as follows: you have to complete *n* courses.
 There are *m* requirements of the form "course a has to be completed before course b".
 Your task is to find an order in which you can complete the courses.

 ### Topological Sort
-Our tasks reduces to finding a [topological ordering](https://en.wikipedia.org/wiki/Topological_sorting) of the courses.
+Our task reduces to finding a [topological ordering](https://en.wikipedia.org/wiki/Topological_sorting) of the courses.
 It can be proven that every Directed-Acyclic Graph (DAG) has a topological ordering of its vertices.
 Our algorithm must do two things: make sure that our graph does not contain a cycle, and find an ordering of the nodes.
 In the previous problem, we learned how to check for directed cycles.
 As it turns out, we can actually find a topological ordering of the nodes by adding all nodes to a list as soon as they get colored black.
 This produces a *reverse topological ordering*.
 ## Code
 Note that our code for this problem is almost identical to the previous question!
 ```C++